QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 Key Takeaway

-If you're searching for QuickBooks Desktop alternatives, you're not alone.
-Intuit discontinued new subscriptions for Desktop Pro Plus, Premier Plus, and Mac Plus on September 30, 2024, and existing Desktop versions are losing support on a rolling schedule.
-Desktop 2024 will stop receiving payroll and payment services on May 31, 2027.
+Intuit discontinued new U.S. subscriptions for Desktop Pro Plus, Premier Plus, and Mac Plus on September 30, 2024, while existing subscribers may continue renewing for now.
+Desktop 2024 is expected to reach end of service by May 31, 2027.
 QuickBooks Desktop 2022 lost support on May 31, 2025.

-| Version | Support End Date | Impact |
+| Version | Status (Jun 2026) | Practical Impact |

 |---|---|---|

-| Desktop 2022 | May 31, 2025 | Already ended |
+| Desktop 2022 | Support ended May 31, 2025 | Connected services and support no longer available |

-- Automatic bank feeds (requiring manual entry)
+- Automatic bank feeds (requiring manual entry or migration)

-- Payroll processing (needs separate system)
+- Payroll processing (needs a separate system)

 - Online payments and merchant services